 Within the last year, I have had to switch nannies seven different times and when the last babysitter came, Gasper needed more love and attention than ever before.
 He would often come crying into our bedroom calling “Mama!
 Mama!”

 This made me realize that something had to change.
-I had never dreaded going to work so much in my entire life and for me, sacrificing my son’s and my own happiness for a job I didn’t even like, was unacceptable.
+I had never dreaded going to work so much in my entire life and for me, that was unacceptable.
+Sacrificing my son’s and my own happiness for a job I didn’t even like!

 Oh God, I cannot even describe to you how good it feels to be home with my little boy!
 Seeing his happy face means everything to me.

 So, when is the right time to quit your job?

 There is no right answer, but here are some clues that might help you decide if you should start considering to quit your job: